beginning of content

 What are the symptoms of sarcoidosis?

-If you do have symptoms, you might:
+If you have symptoms of sarcoidosis, you might:

 It can also cause problems with your: